decentralized-identity/veramo/packages/did-provider-oyd/README.md

 # OwnYourData did:oyd provider

 This package contains an implementation of `AbstractIdentifierProvider` for the `did:oyd` method.
-This enables creation and control of `did:oyd` entities.
+This enables creation and control of `did:oyd` entities - Specification: https://ownyourdata.github.io/oydid/